YINGMAgator/Supermario_seq/README.md

 With my code, you can:
 * **Train your model** by running **python train_seq.py**
 * **Test your trained model** by running **python test_seq.py**
+* **mario_interaction.py** is used to get the statistic results for the table in paper.
+It average the results of 4 trained models, each with 100 runs, so in total is 4*100 samples.
+* To generate the video, run **test_seq.py** first to save STATE.npy and CNT.npy (set video_save parameter True).
+Then feed the STATE.npy and CNT.npy to **videoshow.npy** to generate the video of Mario action.
 ## Trained models

 You could find some trained models I have trained in Supermario0_3(need to set num_sequence to 3), Supermario0_4(need to set num_sequence to 3),Supermario5_3(need to set num_sequence to 5),Supermario5_4(need to set num_sequence to 4),Supermario10_3(need to set num_sequence to 10),Supermario10_4(need to set num_sequence to 10)